Buy Self-help legal documents

 This rule applies to court proceedings generally, but many statutes set their own special limitation periods, which override the general rule.
 An example of this is that if you take action under the FAIR TRADING ACT 1986, the limitation period is three years.

 The person who starts court proceedings is called the "plaintiff".
-You will need to file a "Statement of Claim", which in the District Court carries a filing fee of $50.
+You will need to file a "Statement of Claim", which in the District Court carries a filing fee.
 The Statement of Claim sets out your view of the events that led to your claim and what you want the Court to do.

 If the other party doesn't file a Statement of Defence, the plaintiff can apply for the court to find in his or her favour by default ("judgement by default").